On converse theorems for Hilbert modular forms assuming unramified twists: Invariance of under

 then the same argument yields a new version of Equation (2.4) in their proof as the following

 To obtain a similar result on the nonvanishing of the determinant, we prove a modified version of \cite[Lemma~4.5]{conjhecke}, i.e., \Cref{nonzerodet} in this section.
-Now, we can apply \Cref{nonzerodet} in this section to the data $(q_j,m_j=m,n_j=na_j,s_{i,j})_{i,j}$ to deduce the nonvanishing of the determinant, and hence obtain that \mbox{$\lambda_i(n)=0$} for all $i$.
+We then apply \Cref{nonzerodet} to the data $(q_j,m_j=m,n_j=na_j,s_{i,j})_{i,j}$ to deduce the nonvanishing of the determinant, and hence obtain that \mbox{$\lambda_i(n)=0$} for all $i$.